dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 In this tutorial, the scaffolded CRUD (create, read, update, delete) code is reviewed and customized.

-Note: To minimize complexity and keep these tutorials focused on EF Core, EF Core code is used in the Razor Pages code-behind files.
+Note: To minimize complexity and keep these tutorials focused on EF Core, EF Core code is used in the Razor Pages page models.
 Some developers use a service layer or repository pattern in to create an abstraction layer between the UI (Razor Pages) and the data access layer.

 In this tutorial, the Create, Edit, Delete, and Details Razor Pages in the *Student* folder are modified.